dakshamd/bdnf-gene-expression/README.md

 ## 6. Contributors

-- Dataset Compilation, Documentation, and Repository Maintenance by **Daksha Mohan**.
+Dataset Compilation, Documentation, and Repository Maintenance by **Daksha Mohan**.

-This repository was created as part of a data compilation project focused on the role of gene expression in neuroscience research.
-It is maintained to encourage further exploration of BDNF and similar gene datasets.